LArSoft/larsoft.github.io/LArSoftWiki/LArSoftInternals/LArSoft_cvmfs.md

 ## Install a larsoft release

+-   login as cvmfslarsoft@oasiscfs
+    -   you will be in the /home/cvmfslarsoft directory
 -   The product directory is /cvmfs/larsoft.opensciencegrid.org/products
 -   To install any larsoft release: cvmfs_server transaction larsoft.opensciencegrid.org